code-423n4/2024-05-loop/README.md

 Once these addresses are set, all deposits are paused and users have `7 days` to withdraw their tokens in case they changed their mind, or they detected a malicious contract being set.
 On withdrawal, users loose all their points.

 After these `7 days` the owner can call `convertAllETH`, that converts all ETH in the contract for `lpETH`.
 This conversion has the timestamp `startClaimDate`.
-The conversion for WETH and LRTs happens on each claim by using 0x API.
+The conversion for LRTs happens on each claim by using 0x API.
 This is triggered by each user.

 After the global ETH conversion, users can start claiming their `lpETH` or claiming and staking them in a vault for extra rewards.
 The amount of `lpETH` they receive is proportional to their locked ETH amount or the amount given by the conversion by 0x API.
 The minimum amount to receive is determined offchain and controlled by a slippage parameter in the frontend dApp.